Reverse Altitude Sickness In 8 Steps

 that helps treat altitude sickness by regulating the chemical imbalance caused by ascending to a high altitude too quickly.

 Acetazolamide can only be found by getting a doctors prescription, so it might take time to acquire the drug and is dependent on the recommendation of a doctor.

-One of the most effective ways to help is supplementing altitude sickness pills.
+One of the most effective ways to help is supplementing with altitude pills

-Our secret weapon, Zaca, helps your body hydrate and fuels it with antioxidants to fight the free radical damage that occurs at high altitudes.
+, helps your body hydrate and fuels it with antioxidants to help fight the free radical damage that occurs at high altitudes.